 The detectives, for example, find the obese man with his hands and legs tied, sitting in his own human waste, with his face in a bowl of spaghetti.
 The second one concerns the religious frame of the seven capital sins.
 It corresponds to the division of the mountain of Purgatory in the second cantica of Dante’s poem.
 A medieval classification that comes from Thomas Aquinas’ philosophical theology.

 At the doorstep of Purgatory, an angel puts a symbol on Dante’s forehead: the number seven and the letter “p”, which is the initial of the word “peccato” (sin, in Italian).
 Together with his spiritual guide Virgil, Dante moves across the seven terraces, each corresponding to a capital sin that’s being expiated.
 As a matter of fact, the souls of Purgatory can aim at redemption because they regretted their misdeeds at a certain point in their life.
 Dante ascends the mountain and meets the redeeming souls.
 In doing so, the number on his forehead decreases until it disappears.
 Listening to the stories of the sinners and witnessing the mercy of God constitutes the poet’s catharsis.

-“Long is the way, and hard, that out of hell leads up to light”, writes Doe on a piece of paper left in one of the crime scenes.
+“Long is the way, and hard, that out of hell leads up to the light,” writes Doe on a piece of paper left at one of the crime scenes.
 It’s a quote from John Milton’s Paradise Lost, another poetic work that owes a lot to Dante’s Comedy.
 Both Seven and Dante’s Purgatory show a reflection of the wounds that sin leaves in the world.
-This leads toward a question: is redemption possible?
+This leads to a question: is redemption possible?
 Or is the world hopeless?

 Some of the images in this article are courtesy of Bonobolabo and are on show in the Dante Plus 700 exhibition.